Whenever a computer or mobile device is stolen or lost, there are two areas of concern:

 If you have a University-owned computer that is stolen or lost, please visit the Reporting a Stolen or Lost University-Owned Computer or Mobile Device page and follow the steps outlined.

 Stolen or lost personally-owned devices

-If the stolen or lost device is personally-owned, please contact the Information Security Office through the UCT Support Center at extension 2828 or firstname.lastname@example.org, and we will work with you to determine what information might be at risk on the device and the steps that you need to take to protect yourself and the University against the risk of sensitive information being exposed.
+If the stolen or lost device is personally-owned, please contact the Information Security Office through the OIT Support Center at extension 2828 or firstname.lastname@example.org.
+We will work with you to determine what information might be at risk on the device and the steps that you need to take to protect yourself and the University against the risk of sensitive information being exposed.
 While the chances of physical device recovery are slim, we can discuss things you can do to improve your chances there as well.